Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 This is the most practically important warranty distinction and the one most often buried in the fine print.
 In-home service means a technician comes to your house to perform repairs.
 Depot repair means you are responsible for shipping the chair back to a service center.

 Shipping a 200-250 lb massage chair is not a trivial task.
-Freight shipping costs for a chair can run $200-$500 each way.
-If your warranty requires depot repair and does not cover shipping, a single claim could cost you $400-$1,000 in shipping alone before any repair cost.
+Freight shipping costs for a chair can run a few hundred dollars each way.
+If your warranty requires depot repair and does not cover shipping, a single claim could cost you several hundred to over a thousand dollars in shipping alone before any repair cost.
 This is not theoretical -- it is a common complaint from buyers who did not read this clause before purchasing.

-Quality brands at $5,000+ typically offer in-home service for at least the first 1-2 years.
+Quality brands in the upper-mid tier and up typically offer in-home service for at least the first 1-2 years.
 Some offer it for the full warranty period.
 This is worth asking about specifically before any purchase.

 Authorized Retailers and Warranty Validity